cloudfoundry/dotnet-core-buildpack/README.md

 For this publish command to work, you will need to make some changes to your application code to ensure that the dotnet cli publishes it as a self-contained application rather than a portable application.

-See [Types of portability in .Net Core][] for more information on how to make the required changes to publish your application as a self-contained application.
+See [.NET Core App Types][] for more information on how to make the required changes to publish your application as a self-contained application.

 Also note that if you are using a `manifest.yml` file in your application, you can [specify the path][] in your manifest.yml to point to the publish output folder so that you don't have to be in that folder to push the application to Cloud Foundry.